Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 {% image
     src="Kamigataya-Sugoroku.jpg"
-    alt="A Japanese sugoroku board game with images spiraling in counter-clockwise from the outside to the center, showing scenes of Maeda applying to the police to open his store, along with products such as cards and dice." size="extra-wide"
+    alt="A Japanese sugoroku board game with images spiralling in counter-clockwise from the outside to the centre, showing scenes of Maeda applying to the police to open his store, along with products such as cards and dice." size="extra-wide"
     orgName="Japan Playing Card Museum",
     orgAbbr="JPCM",